-Potentially result in impacts on lands or Describe the type and extent of territories that are traditionally owned, or impacts and the significance of customarily used or occupied, and where alterations to the resources of the access to natural resources is vital to the affected minorities. sustainability of cultures and livelihoods of Note that an Ethnic Minority minority peoples.
-Potentially impact the Development Plan will also be cultural and spiritual values attributed to such required in accordance with World lands and resources or impact natural Bank OP 4.10. resources management and the long-term sustainability of the affected resources.
+Potentially result in impacts on lands or territories that are traditionally owned, or customarily used or occupied, and where access to natural resources is vital to the sustainability of cultures and livelihoods of minority peoples.
+Potentially impact the cultural and spiritual values attributed to such lands and resources or impact natural resources management and the long-term sustainability of the affected resources.